AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 Internal server error.
 ***

-## `Get header for User's Invitation`
+## `Get Header for User's Invitation`

-Validate that Invitation exist for a User.
+Validate that Invitation exist for a user.
 This endpoint
             is identical to the GET one but it does not return any objects in the body.